Tag: Trinity

 John 16:12–15, 1 Peter 1:1–12

-The has long been a struggle.
-As the church began to mature, there were many struggles, discussions, and arguments over what exactly they believed.
+The Trinity has long been a struggle.
+As the began to mature, there were many struggles, discussions, and arguments over what exactly they believed.
 Out of those many discussions, creeds were formed seeking to unify the church in understanding.
 Many have tried (and continue to try) to dismiss creeds as “The Victor’s spoils,” meaning that because the creeds were what “won”, they are invalid.
 The argument being that there wasn’t a consensus, and those that did not agree were tossed out of the church, argue that the creeds were then just a source of power, control, and bullying.
 The reality is that the creeds defining the Trinity are essential to understanding who Jesus is.

 Peter’s triune greeting shows us that while there is not an explicit understanding of the relationship of Father, Son, and Holy Spirit, there is an understanding that the relationship is essential to the church and the .
 Why is this important?
 Why does it matter?
-As we in the world, an incomplete understanding can be an issue, and can often lead to doubt or attack.
+As we move in the world, an incomplete understanding can be an issue, and can often lead to doubt or attack.
 While the Trinity is beyond the scope of a devotional, knowing what you believe, and why you believe it, gives you the firm foundation to walk as a Christian.

 1) When we read Jesus’ words in the of our , there is a strong mutuality of ownership.
-How do you see mutuality in your relationships with ?
+How do you see mutuality in your relationships with others?
 Do you see it in your church relationship?

 3) Peter’s words end with service.
 How are you serving others in the faith, whether younger or older?